DevIncept/WebDev-Module-2/Part-8-Overview/1-History_And_MultipleStyleSheet.md

 ***

-<P align="center" id="multiple"><b><i>Topic 2 <u>Examples</u>: External Style Sheet using Multiple Style Sheets.</i><b></p>
+<p align="center" id="multiple"><b><i>Topic 2 <u>Examples</u>: External Style Sheet using Multiple Style Sheets.</i></b></p>

 ***

-✔️ External Style Sheet using Multiple Style Sheets -
+* ✔️ External Style Sheet using Multiple Style Sheets -

-- External CSS is linked to HTML document using `<link>`.
+ * External CSS is linked to HTML document using `<link>`.
-- Used to style Complete HTML Document.
+ * Used to style Complete HTML Document.
-- Multiple External Files contains all style of HTMl document.
+ * Multiple External Files contains all style of HTMl document.
-- `.css` Extension is used for External CSS file.
+ * `.css` Extension is used for External CSS file.
 Any Text/Code editor can be used for write External CSS (ex.
 VS code, Brackets, Atom)
-- Used to Oraganize and style Large HTML document.(ex.Separate Style for Desktop and Mobile View of same Website)
+ * Used to Oraganize and style Large HTML document.(ex.Separate Style for Desktop and Mobile View of same Website)
-- Priority Depends on Last Declared Style Sheet.
+ * Priority Depends on Last Declared Style Sheet.

 📝 Multiple External CSS Files Example -